-Dates and route of the Paris Carnival 2022
+What are the dates and the route of the Paris Carnival 2022?

 The Paris Carnival Promenade du Bœuf Gras parade will take place on Sunday 27 February 2022.
 The carnival parade consists of a walk through the city, from Place Gambetta to Place de la République with a cow at the head of the procession.
 The 24th edition of the carnival procession will have the following route: